grivas2000/django-university-management-system/README.md

 ## Building and Running the Application

-To build and run the application, ensure you have Python, Django and SQLite3 installed on your machine.
+To build and run the application, ensure you have Python and SQLite3 installed on your machine.
 Then, proceed with the following steps:

 1. Clone the repository from GitHub.
 2. Navigate to the project's root directory.